mattcurf/stable_diffusion-3.5-play/README.md

 - [Intel](https://github.com/mattcurf/stable_diffusion-3.5-play/tree/intel_xpu_support)
 - [Apple](https://github.com/mattcurf/stable_diffusion-3.5-play/tree/apple_mps_support)

+## Prerequisites
-Before starting, these instructions assume use of mini-forge for managing the Python environment.
+1) These instructions assume use of mini-forge for managing the Python environment.
 See https://conda-forge.org/download/ for more details on installing.
+2) For NVIDIA and Intel, install the required user-space driver before proceeding.

+## Steps
 For any of the branches above, use the following steps to setup and execution sd3.5, replacing <YOUR_HF_TOKEN> with token you created from your account at http://huggingface.co
 ```
 $ git clone https://github.com/mattcurf/stable_diffusion-3.5-play/<branch from above>